DevelopmentArc/react-indepth/patterns/the_evolution_of_a_list_component.md

 export default List;
 ```

  Now our List maps the profile data and sends it to the `Profile` Component for rendering.
 By isolating the rendering of the profile to a single component we have a clear [separation of concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Not only do we get the benefit of SoC we also make each Component a lot easier to understand.
+Not only do we get the benefit of SoC, we also make each Component a lot easier to understand.
 When we have to return to this code six months later, it will be a lot faster to get caught back up.

+ ---

+ [^1] Following this pattern we could go even further if so desired.
+We could break out each Profile detail into its own Component.
+Yet, that maybe going too far down the granularity rabbit hole.
+Once again, over-architecture is a slippery slope and having to make a judgment call is part of the process.